 Indeed announced last week that as of January it is removing recruitment agencies, RPO’S and staffing firms from their organic listings in the US and Canada.
 As one of the worlds most used job search engines, this will have a profound effect on many recruitment agencies and companies, who rely on these listings as part of their advertising strategy.

 So why have Indeed.com done this?

 Firstly, to improve candidate experience on their site.
 By removing recruiters and RPO’s, and by drawing its postings directly from employers’ sites, Indeed will cut down on the amount of duplicated posts.
 One of the major complaint’s users have of aggregator sites like Indeed.com is the number of job postings that appear multiple times.
 Worst still, as many recruiters phrase information differently from employers, or are vague with facts such as location and salary, some job seekers mistakenly believe the same job postings are for different roles.
 This leads to them wasting time applying for the same role several times, which then lumbers employers with the multiple applications from the same candidates, and causes frustration for candidates when they realise there are fewer roles available than they had been led to believe.

 Secondly, is the increase in competition, chiefly from Google for Jobs.
-Since Google for Jobs launch in the USA back in April 2017, the service has rapidly spread throughout the world, gaining popularity amongst job seekers.
+Since Google for Jobs launch in the USA back, the service has rapidly spread throughout the world, gaining popularity amongst job seekers.
 The latest NORAS statistics show that 88% of those actively seeking new roles use Google as part of their job search.
 With a potential 88% of candidates bypassing aggregator sites like Indeed, this is a clear threat to the companies’ market share.
 One of the ways of combating this would be to improve its service that Indeed offers to candidates, keeping them using the Indeed.com website, therefore hampering Google For Jobs efforts to establish its platform as the dominant force in online job searches.

 This sentiment is echoed by Enhance Media’s Head of Consultancy, Andrew Dyson;